 If you use Web Add-in Extensibility to support the Book control, the result is more meaningful.
 QuickTest recognizes the control as a WebExtBook test object (still named according to the book title) and uses a different icon.
-The test object properties include relevant information, such as authors and min\used\price, which provide the names of all the book's authors and the lowest price for which a used copy can be purchased.
+The identification properties include relevant information, such as authors and min_used_price, which provide the names of all the book's authors and the lowest price for which a used copy can be purchased.